btwiuse/gm/README.md

     both fungible and non fungible tokens.
 The token metadata is empty by default and is supposed to be set manually after mint using the `update_token_metadata` method
-  - in this implementation, both token owner and approved user are allowed to update token metadata.
+  - in this implementation, all token owners are allowed to update token metadata.

 TODO: